 Female pattern hair loss is a similar type of hair loss in women, female pattern hair loss results in thinning hair on the top of the scalp and is generally less severe than occurs in males.

 What treatments are available for female pattern hair loss?

 - Hair transplantation(referral to specialised centres)

-Alopecia areata is an autoimmune disorder which involves one or more round bald patches appear suddenly, most often on the scalp, although other parts of the body can also be affected.
-The degree of associated hair loss is variable, as is hair regrowth, and in some cases hair will regrow only to fall out again.
+Alopecia areata is an autoimmune disorder that involves one or more round bald patches appear suddenly, most often on the scalp, although other parts of the body can also be affected.
+The degree of associated hair loss is variable, as is hair regrowth, and in some cases, hair will regrow only to fall out again.

 In rare cases, extensive hair loss is experienced, indicating other varieties of alopecia such as alopecia totalis that affects all hair on the scalp and alopecia universalis resulting in loss of hair over the entire body.

 Scarring alopecia is the loss of hair which is accompanied with scarring with various causes.
 This is in contrast to non scarring hair loss.
 It can be caused by a diverse group of rare disorders that destroy the hair follicle, replace it with scar tissue, and cause permanent hair loss.